Is Life Insurance Taxable?

 Is a Lump Sum Death Benefits Taxable?

 A lump-sum death may be taxable if the member dies after age 75 or if payment was made outside two years and could be up to 45%.
-However, if the death occurred before the age of 75 or payment is made within two years, the lump sum death benefit can be paid tax-free.
+However, if the death occurred before age 75 or payment is made within two years, the lump sum death benefit can be paid tax-free.

 Do I Pay Tax on Deceased Husband’s Pension?